nguye3hg/nguye3hg/README.md

 ---

 <br>

-- 🖥️ I am interested in Web Development.
-Stuff like Node.js, Express.js, React, and more!
+- 💙 I am a second year computer science student at UC
-- 🌱 I am learning everything I find interesting about Web Development.
-Currently, I am digging Puppeteer, a Node.js library for web scraping, testing, and automation!
+- 🖥️ I am interested in Web Development and Block chain
-- 🤝 I love to collab on projects so if you need me, I can lend you a hand in your 💹 **million-dollar-idea** 💹 project!
+- 🌱 Currently I'm looking forward to learnmore about Block chain development
-- 📫 You can reach me at nguye2nk@mail.uc.edu.
+- 📫 You can reach me at nguye3hg@mail.uc.edu.
 <br>

 ---